lorselq/enochian_language_modeling/README.md

 ---

 *This project remains experimental and actively evolving.
 All analyses, definitions, and methodological approaches are speculative, aimed at computational and theoretical exploration rather than definitive linguistic reconstruction.*

+## Initialization order for databases, caches, and analytics

+Because so many scripts share the same SQLite artifacts, tasks must be executed in a predictable order.
+The sequence below guarantees that every downstream command finds the prerequisites it expects:

+1. **Install dependencies** – Run `poetry install` to materialize the virtual environment and install both `enochian_translation_team` and `enochian_lm` dependencies.
+2. **Train FastText embeddings** – Execute `poetry run enochian-build-fasttext` to create `tools/models/enochian_fasttext.model`.
+The rest of the pipeline assumes these vectors exist when clustering n-grams or reconstructing composites.
+3. **Build the n-gram sidecar** – Populate `data/ngram_index.sqlite3` via `poetry run python src/enochian_translation_team/utils/build_ngram_sidecar.py ...`.
+This database feeds canonical/variant lookups whenever the crew prepares work queues.
+4. **Initialize the insights databases** – Seed the solo and debate SQLite files by running `poetry run python src/enochian_translation_team/scripts/init_insights_db.py`.
+This ensures the shared schema (`runs`, `clusters`, `definitions`, `composite_reconstruction`, etc.) exists before any translation or analytics work begins.
+5. **Run at least one translation session** – Launch `poetry run enochian-analysis` in solo or debate mode.
+Doing so writes the first batches of accepted/rejected glosses plus the composite reconstructions that analytics depend on.
+6. **Refresh analytics tables** – Invoke `poetry run enlm ...` (details in the checklist below) so that attribution, collocation, residual, and factorization tables exist before the next translation run.
+These tables become the “analytics priors” surfaced in prompts.
+7. **Optionally retrofit glosses** – `poetry run enochian-apply-analytics --db <db>` adds `ANALYTICS_NOTES` to existing definitions, keeping historical glosses synchronized with the latest priors.
+8. **Iterate** – Alternate between translation sessions and analytics refreshes.
+Every cycle enriches the evidence stored in SQLite, and new analytics output immediately influences subsequent agent debates.

+If a step is skipped, later commands typically fail with missing-table errors or silently run without any context, so following this order prevents subtle data gaps.

 ### Step-by-step setup and run checklist